 Global Volcanism Program | Image GVP-08852

-The Late-Pleistocene or early Holocene Squaw Ridge lava field consists of a shield volcano capped by the Lava Mountain pyroclastic cone complex (right-center horizon), which forms a prominent topographic high in this view from Green Mountain.
-The Squaw Ridge lava field (also known as the East lava field) is the middle of a group of three young basaltic fields located in the High Lava Plains SE of Newberry volcano.
-Lava flowed in all directions for distances up to 6 km from the summit cone complex, surrounding older cones such as those at the far right.
+The Lava Mountain pyroclastic cone complex (left-center), seen here looking N from Green Mountain, forms a prominent topographic high on a shield volcano and lava field.
+This late Pleistocene lava fiel is the middle of a group of three young basaltic fields in the High Lava Plains SE of Newberry volcano.
+Lava flowed in all directions for distances up to 6 km from the summit cone complex, surrounding older cones such as the lighter colored Twin Buttes (right).

 Photo by Lee Siebert, 2000 (Smithsonian Institution).